 The Santa Fe Sport is available as an eponymous base model and the 2.0T.

-The base model comes standard with the 2.4L engine in addition to power windows and locks, A/C, keyless entry, daytime running lights, a driver-side blind spot mirror, a six-speaker AM/FM/CD/SiriusXM stereo system with USB and AUX inputs, cruise control, Bluetooth connectivity, Hyundai's Blue Link telematics system, LED front accent lights, LED brake lights and 17-inch alloy wheels.
+The base model comes standard with the 2.4-liter engine in addition to power windows and locks, A/C, keyless entry, daytime running lights, a driver-side blind spot mirror, a six-speaker AM/FM/CD/SiriusXM stereo system with USB and AUX inputs, cruise control, Bluetooth connectivity, Hyundai's Blue Link telematics system, LED front accent lights, LED brake lights and 17-inch alloy wheels.

-The 2.0T adds the turbocharged motor, heated front seats, a power-adjustable driver's seat, a leather-wrapped steering wheel and shift knob, a proximity key, push-button start, an electroluminescent gauge cluster with color LCD screen, twin-tip chrome exhaust, heated side mirrors, front fog lights, automatic headlight control, roof side rails, a blind spot detection system, HID headlights, LED taillights and 18-inch alloy wheels.
+The 2.0-liter turbo four adds the turbocharged motor, heated front seats, a power-adjustable driver's seat, a leather-wrapped steering wheel and shift knob, a proximity key, push-button start, an electroluminescent gauge cluster with color LCD screen, twin-tip chrome exhaust, heated side mirrors, front fog lights, automatic headlight control, roof side rails, a blind spot detection system, HID headlights, LED taillights and 18-inch alloy wheels.